ankrutik/notes/aws/solutions_arch_cert/notes.md

 The private IP address remains associated with the network interface when the instance is stopped and restarted, and is released when the instance is terminated.

-The public address is associated exclusively with the instance until it is stopped, terminated or replaced with an Elastic IP address.
+***Why would you need a public Elastic IP address if a public IP address is anyway allocated?*** The public address is associated exclusively with the instance until it is stopped, terminated or replaced with an Elastic IP address.
 These IP addresses should be adequate for many applications where you do not need a long lived internet routable end point.

 ### ENI vs ENA vs EFA